cpp-johnny/competitive/README.md

 All my solutions to aoc, codeforces, cses and project euler.
 I will try my best to attempt it all in C++

+At the beginning of each directory there will be a file tittled `0thinkingProcess.md` which documments my thinking process and planning when doing the questions.

+If you find any errors or would like to suggest more efficient/better solutions feel free to do a pull request!

 | Platform | Username | Submissions Page |
 |---|---|---|